top of page

 1. What causes hormonal imbalances in PCOS/PCOD?

-Hormonal imbalances in PCOS/PCOD are primarily driven by an abnormal increase in androgen hormones, often referred to as "male hormones."
-This disruption in hormonal balance affects the regular release of eggs from the ovaries, leading to irregular menstrual cycles and a range of associated symptoms.
+Hormonal imbalances in PCOS/PCOD are mainly caused by an abnormal rise in androgen hormones, commonly known as "male hormones."
+This disruption in hormonal equilibrium interferes with the regular release of eggs from the ovaries, resulting in irregular menstrual cycles and various related symptoms.

 2. Can PCOS/PCOD impact fertility?